chaner/takehome/README.md

 Areas of Improvement:
 * There's no URL validator
+* There's no caching
 * Code for the rabbit producer and consumer is a bit messy - my first time using it with TS and node.
 I spent most of my time troubleshooting the local connection.
 Turns out it doesn't like localhost and needs 127.0.0.1 to resolve the host.
-* `FetchUrlExecution` time checking and record creation could live on the consumer instead, to control load on the db a bit better.
+* There's no connection pool for rabbitmq
-* I didn't have time to write any nice serializers, so it's just outputs whatever the database gives us.
+* I didn't have time to write any serializers, so it's just outputs whatever the database gives us.
 * There's no pagination on the list endpoint
 * I haven't tested if the build to js actually works.
 I only used dev mode with ts-node.
 * Unit tests